Junh513/AmenityGap-NYC/README.md

 npm install        # first time only npm run dev
 ```
 Open the localhost link displayed in the terminal.
-Both servers must remain running for the app to function normally.
+Keep the backend up for live data.

 ---